This is an easy, traceable, step by step calculation of the current global energy imbalance based on reported ocean warming.

 However, if the range is wide – it is safe to be certain that the outcome will be within that range!

 The way IPCC highlights radiative forcing, but fail to mention that the net energy absorption is about the same size as the cloud feedback is remarkable.

-Have you ever wondered how strong the cloud feedback effect is – as compared to the net surface warming effect?
+Have you ever wondered how strong the hypothesized cloud feedback is, compared to the net surface warming?